-Student name: <<sinsert student name here>> Student number: <<sinsert student number here>> with the executive team, and: S U The student uses information, data and facts derived from research to support views.
-Encouraged the audience to discuss their views by asking relevant questions. g) Assessor note: The student asks a range of questions to elicit a response from the audience, for example: O What do you think? o I'm interested in your views O Do you think this could work?
-Why/Why not? o Tell me more.
-Tell me why you disagree with me¶ The student acknowledges audience contributions, for example: o I appreciate you telling me o Thanks - I can understand why you would think that o I can see you feel strongly about this - can you tell me why?
-The student shows empathy, for example: o I understand.
-This is important to you. o I appreciate why you feel that way. o I think I can understand why you prefer that way.
-The student asks open questions to keep the conversation going, for example: How would you do this? (not 'Will you do this?') o What would you like to see happen? (not 'Would you be happy to see this happen?' • Why is that important to you? (not 'Is this important to you?')
-Why do you think this won't work? (not 'Do you think this won't work?')
-The student summarises, for example: o Let me see if I've understood-you said... [summarise what they heard].
-Is that right?
-Respectfully challenged views of participants h) Assessor note: The student challenges others' points of view.
-This is done respectfully.
-Responded to audience questions with relevant information. i) Assessor note: The student answers audience questions confidently, using relevant information (facts, data) to support the answer.
-Reached a consensus on how the issue will be resolved j) Assessor note: There is a consensus, plan for the next steps, a resolution to the problem Demonstrated that previous feedback was incorporated k)

-During the demonstration of skills, the student satisfactorily facilitated a discussion and debate on ideas might speak more confidently, improve appearance, manage nerves etc.
+Tell me more.Tell me why you disagree with me.
+The student acknowledges audience contributions, for example: I appreciate you telling me.
+Thanks - I can understand why you would think that. o I can see you feel strongly about this - can you tell me why? □Satisfactory The student shows empathy, for example: □Not Yet Satisfactory o I understand.
+This is important to you. , and the second o I appreciate why you feel that way.
+I think I can understand why you prefer that way.
+The student asks open questions to keep the conversation going, for example: o How would you do this? (not 'Will you do this?') o What would you like to see happen? (not 'Would you be happy to see this happen?' o Why is that important to you? (not 'Is this important to you?') o Why do you think this won't work? (not 'Do you think this won't work?')
+The student summarises, for example: Let me see if I've understood-you said [summarise what they heard].
+Is that right? n.
+Respectfully challenged views of participants - 0.11.6.1 Assessors note. □Satisfactory The student challenges others' points of view.
+This is done □Not Yet Satisfactory respectfully. .
+Responded to audience questions with relevant information.
+Assessors note. □Satisfactory The student answers audience questions confidently, using relevant □Not Yet Satisfactory information (facts, data) to support the answer. .
+Reached a consensus on how the issue will be resolved.
+Assessors note. □Satisfactory There is a consensus, a plan for the next steps, and a resolution to the □Not Yet Satisfactory problem. k.
+Demonstrated that previous feedback was incorporated.
+Assessors note. □Satisfactory The student incorporates feedback from their previous presentation.
+For □Not Yet Satisfactory example, they might speak more confidently, improve their appearance, manage their nerves, etc. Assessor Name: Date: